TomTom101/Versiontracker/README.md

 Versiontracker
 ==============

-Display running versions in JIRA and suggest sprint assignments.
+Display running versions in JIRA and suggests sprint assignments.